A Guide To Moving When You Have Nest Products

 It’s also helpful to label the parts of your Nest Thermostat while you’re uninstalling, just to make your job of reinstalling a little easier.

 If you leave your Nest Doorbell at your previous house for a new owner, you’ll need to change the ownership of the Nest Doorbell to the new homeowners.
-The process is simple, you’ll just need to remove the Nest device from your account so the new owner can set it up.
+The process is simple; you’ll just need to remove the Nest device from your account so the new owner can set it up.

 If you’ve opted to take the Nest Doorbell with you, or the new homeowners are bringing their own, and you’re hoping to sell your Nest, you’ll need to remove the Nest Doorbell before you move.
 The physical removal process for the Nest Doorbell is pretty simple.

-Moving and Nest ProductsWhen it comes to do with your Nest products when it’s time to move, you now know you have options.
-Whether you choose to take your Nest products with you depends on where you’re going, and who might be moving into your home.
+Moving and Nest ProductsWhen it comes to your Nest products, when it’s time to move, you now know you have options.
+Whether you choose to take your Nest products with you depends on where you’re going and who might be moving into your home.
 But no matter what you decide, the choice is all yours!